ab77/netflix-proxy/README.md

 #### Automatic IP Authorization
 **WARNING**: do not do enable this unless you know what you are doing.

-To enable automatic authorization of every IP that hits your proxy, set `AUTO_AUTH = True` in `auth/settings.py` and run `service sdns-admin restart`.
+To enable automatic authorization of every IP that hits your proxy, set `AUTO_AUTH = True` in `auth/settings.py` and run `service netflix-proxy-admin restart`.
 This setting will effectively authorize any IP hitting your proxy IP with a web browser for the first time, including bots, hackers, spammers, etc. Upon successful authorization, the browser will be redirected to [Google](http://google.com/).

 The DNS service is configured with recursion turned on by [default](https://github.com/ab77/netflix-proxy#security), so after a successful authorization, anyone can use your VPS in DNS amplification attacks, which will probably put you in breach of contract with the VPS provider.
 You have been **WARNED**.